GSS-Cogs/csvw-example/NHS/README.md

 Example snippet:

-*Please note, I've generated the example using our base url `http://gss-data.org.uk/codelists` as the aim is for these resources to be located on the web, though technically the path to the csv is literally just `sex.csv` (i.e theyre in the same folder as the schema right now)*
+*Please note, I've generated the example using our base url eg `http://gss-data.org.uk/codelists/sex.csv` as the aim is for these resources to be located on the web, though technically the path to the csv is literally just `sex.csv` (i.e theyre in the same folder as the schema right now)*

 ```json